jblang/TMS9918A/README.md

 ### Interrupt Configuration Jumper
 The jumper `JP4` is used to determine where the TMS9918A interrupt signal to either INT (upper position) or NMI (lower position) on the RC2014 bus.
 ColecoVision connects the video interrupt to NMI, so this change was necessary for compatibility.
 MSX uses INT, and most other systems do as well.

+**Warning**: do not put the jumper in the INT position if you have other cards that make use of the /INT line, such as the SIO card that comes with the RC2014.
+The TMS9918A does not have an open collector interrupt output so it will fight with other cards for control of the interrupt.
+This will prevent proper operation and may damage one or both cards.

 ### Clock Header
 The `J7` header has pins for (left to right) CPUCLK, GROMCLK, EXTVDP, and GND.
 This should allow the CPUCLK and GROMCLK signals to be used via jumper cables with other boards the need them, for example on the Sord M5.
 It should also be possible to daisy-chain multiple TMS9918A chips using the EXTVDP signal, or to genlock an external video source.
 The GND pin can be used with an external video source if needed.